Lisa Popeil

-Lisa Stephanie Popeil (born February 24, 1956) is an American voice coach, singer, and musician.
+Lisa Stephanie Popeil (born February 24, 1956) is an American voice coach and singer.
 She is the creator of the trademarked Voiceworks Method and, as a voice coach, specializes in the pedagogy of vocal styles.
 She attended the California Institute of the Arts where she earned her BFA in General Music and an MFA in Voice.
+She also sang backup vocals for the "Weird Al" Yankovic song "Mr Popeil".

 Early life and education

 Popeil was born in Chicago.
 She is the eldest daughter of inventor S. J. Popeil (1915–1984) and Eloise Popeil (1925–2010).
 Popeil's half-brother, Ron Popeil, was an inventor and marketer.

 Her musical training started at the age of four, when she began studying piano and voice.
 She attended Sacred Heart Schools and the University of Chicago Laboratory Schools.
 She moved to Newport Beach, California in 1971 and graduated from Corona del Mar High School.
 In 1974 she attended Prescott College in Prescott, Arizona, and the California Institute of the Arts, where she earned her BFA in General Music (piano, composition and voice) and an MFA in Voice.